This Airport Has The Best Food, According To Anthony Bourdain

-We know that celebrity chef Gordon Ramsay would never eat on an airplane, though he has no problem stopping by his own restaurant, Plane Food, whenever he's flying out of London's Heathrow Airport.
+We know that celebrity chef Gordon Ramsay would never be caught dead eating on an airplane, though he has no problem stopping by his own restaurant, Plane Food, whenever he's flying out of London's Heathrow Airport.
 However, according to another famous chef, Heathrow isn't actually the best airport in the world for a delicious meal.

 In a recent interview with The New York Times, Anthony Bourdain revealed a few of the things he can't travel without.
 In addition to dishing about his wildly inventive method of using a folded up sweatshirt as a pillow during flights, the Parts Unknown star also talked about which airports around the world offer the best food.
 As someone who travels to exotic places for a living, he seems like the right person to get this info from.
 In his words, he's "tragically familiar with the offerings at just about every airport in the world."